Guerrilla Warfare (Che Guevara book): 3. Guerrilla Tactics

 Due to the asymmetry between the guerrillas and the regular army, the guerrillas are obliged to employ certain tactics, especially in the beginning.
 The guerrillas must have high mobility, in order to avoid being drawn into conventional battle with numerically superior forces.
 They should also routinely operate at night, and open battles with surprise attack.
 Sabotage of enemy supply chains is also necessary—sabotage is distinguished from terrorism, which should not be employed except in the most extreme circumstances (e.g. killing a high-value enemy target), as the latter tactic may claim innocent lives, and provoke a disproportionate reprisal.

 4. Warfare on Favorable Ground

-For the guerrillas, favorable ground is difficult ground with which they are familiar—examples can include mountains, forests, or deserts.
+For the guerrillas, favorable ground is difficult ground with which they are familiar—examples can include mountains and forests.
 Places of refuge should be established in favorable ground, but the guerrillas must regularly venture out to engage the enemy in battle.
 In the case of the Cuban Revolution, useful weapons included the M1 Garand rifle, the Belgian FAL, and the M14.
 As the guerrilla army grows, its first light manufacturing efforts should be directed towards weapons and shoes.